sieloffs/sieloffs.github.io/index.md

 ---

 # Hi, I’m Sam Sieloff

-Data Analytics • Machine Learning • Sports Modeling
+**Data Scientist • Machine Learning • Sports Analytics**

-I build data driven projects in machine learning, analytics, and business intelligence.
+I build data driven models and analytics systems that turn complex data into clear, actionable insights.

+My work spans both business intelligence and sports analytics ranging from executive reporting dashboards at companies like **Newell Brands** and **Lids**, to predictive modeling projects in MLB, NHL, and NASCAR.

+I’m especially interested in how data can improve decision making in competitive environments, whether that’s in a boardroom or on the field.

 ---

-## Check out some of my Featured Work
+# Featured Work

+A few projects I’ve built across analytics, machine learning, and sports modeling:

 ### NHL Goalie Performance Model